pooja614/Data-Analytics/Exploratory_Data_Analysis(Python)/README.md

 ![image](https://github.com/pooja614/Data-Analytics/assets/69869583/7f034705-2e3e-4c06-b9a5-a487362b8c54)

 * This description analysis helps use to analyze similarities and defferences of skillsets required in executive and managerial.
-* This analysis is useful for young professionals who wish to transition to
+* This analysis is useful for young professionals who wish to transition to managerial profiles.
+## Conclusion
+* This analysis is helpful for job seekers if done at a larger level and get insights about the jobs in the sites.
+* Combining the analysis of different job offering sites might make results more benificial.